-To prove this to yourself, take a sponge and totally immerse it in water, squeezing it and releasing so that it absorbs the most it can.
+To prove this to yourself, take a sponge and totally immerse it in water, squeezing and releasing it several times so that it absorbs the most it can.
 Now, with it flat on the palm of your hand, lift it out of the water, and wait until all of the excess has drained.
-Now, without squeezing the sponge, stand it on its and and notice how much additional water drains out.
+Now, without squeezing the sponge, tilt it on its end and notice how much additional water drains out.

 When you put a flowerpot drainage layer in, you are, in essence, shortening the water-holding column above it.
 That shortened column has less pressure from above, so will actually hold more water, just like the horizontal sponge.